 Cost: Free, until you hire Carrie to build your next WordPress project

-Treehouse been one my favorite places to learn new things online.
-The majority of their courses would be considered beginner to intermediate, but they have a few fairly high level courses as well.
-Just a few months ago they launched a WordPress specific course, that teaches the core skills and concepts for everything from installing WordPress for the first time, to writing your first WordPress plugin.
+Treehouse has been one my favorite places to learn new things online.
+The majority of their courses would be considered beginner to intermediate, but they have a few relatively low level courses as well.
+They have courses that teaches the core skills and concepts for everything from installing WordPress for the first time, to writing your first WordPress plugin.
 Their course material is all presented in an extremely fun and interactive way too.
+You not only watch video walkthroughs of the different lessons, but you put your learning to the test with interactive exercises as well as quizzes and tests.
+You can preview all of the tracks you get with a Treehouse subscription here.

 Cost: Plans range from $25-49 per month

 WP Tuts is part of the envato family of sites, know for properties like Themeforest and CodeCanyon.
 Now quick, before you close your browser window in disgust, know that all of the majority of the tutorials that I’ve found and followed there have been extremely high quality, and completely sound practice.
-Tom McFarlin is a pretty sharp guy and has the final say on everything that gets published over there, so it’s safe to say it’s a very solid resource.
+That doesn’t mean that there aren’t any exceptions, but for the most part I’ve been impressed with the content there.
+These tutorials are generally more focused than general WordPress training, with articles like The Beginners Guide to WooCommerce and Using Gulp for Automating Your WordPress Development.

 Advanced WordPress Training